-- a.
-Discuss with advisor to ensure you have completed required coursework, practicum, and submitted an article for peer-reviewed publication by end of comps - b.
-Form dissertation committee, which serves as your comp exam committee [Minimum 4: your advisor, 2 psych (I/O or other) and 1 external to psych]. - c.
+- Discuss with adviser to ensure you have completed required coursework, practicum, and submitted an article for peer-reviewed publication by end of comps - b.
+Form dissertation committee, which serves as your comp exam committee [Minimum 4: your adviser, 2 psych (I/O or other) and 1 external to psych]. - c.
 Complete the I/O Competencies Checklist (see p.
-3 and submit to advisor - d.
-Discuss your initial idea for a depth paper (dissertation or other paper) with your advisor.
+3 and submit to adviser - d.
+Discuss your initial idea for a depth paper (dissertation or other paper) with your adviser.